Curved Page Divider

 Other Financial Concerns After Inspections/Interviews

 If the child is small enough to be legally still required to use a car seat or booster seat, you should be prepared to prove that you can accommodate this need.
 As with the other examples above, this can be mitigated by monthly maintenance payments.
-However, they can become stretched thin, especially toward the beginning of foster care in preparation for caring for the foster child.
+However, they can become stretched thin, especially at the beginning of foster care, as they prepare to care for the foster child.

 Cost of Court Hearings and Attorneys

 Most of these fees will be covered by the Commonwealth of Virginia.
-However, extenuating circumstances may require the foster parents to incur some of the costs - for example, if it is a kinship claim against by one of your family members or another complicated situation that requires additional work on an attorney or court system's part.
-If child protective services are involved, and the foster child you are looking after comes from a home where abuse and neglect have come from, court costs will be covered by the Local Department of Social Services.
+However, extenuating circumstances may require the foster parents to incur some of the costs, for example, if it is a kinship claim against one of your family members or another complicated situation that requires additional work on the part of an attorney or the court system.
+If child protective services are involved, and the foster child you are looking after comes from a home where abuse and neglect have occurred, court costs will be covered by the Local Department of Social Services.

 The Average Cost of Raising a Biological Child